Holmium: Physical properties

-Holmium, like all of the lanthanides (except lanthanum, ytterbium and lutetium, which have no unpaired 4f electrons), is paramagnetic in ambient conditions, but is ferromagnetic at temperatures below 19 K. It has the highest magnetic moment (10.6 μ_{B}) of any naturally occurring element and possesses other unusual magnetic properties.
+Holmium, like all of the lanthanides, is paramagnetic at standard temperature and pressure.
+However, holmium is ferromagnetic at temperatures below 19 K. It has the highest magnetic moment (10.6 μ_{B}) of any naturally occurring element and possesses other unusual magnetic properties.
 When combined with yttrium, it forms highly magnetic compounds.

 Chemical properties

-Holmium metal tarnishes slowly in air, forming a yellowish oxide layer like iron rust.
+Holmium metal tarnishes slowly in air, forming a yellowish oxide layer that has an appearance similar to that of iron rust.
 It burns readily to form holmium(III) oxide: